TheCandidStartup/TheCandidStartup.github.io/_drafts/bootstrapping-vitest-playwright.md

 * Hacked together something less specific to try and get runnable test
 * Need to manually code retries waiting for browser to complete operations
 * Manual mentions an `expect.element` API that avoids need to write explicit `poll` but it doesn't appear to exist
+* Manual says that "`expect.element` is a shorthand for `expect.poll(() => element)`"
+* Made no sense to me, there's no `element` defined either
+* In desperation, I came up with the nonsense below, which a few minutes of reflection would have told me can't possibly work.

 ```tsx
 test('Scroll to 5000', async ({}) => {